futuresfsake/IT5013_Activities/README.md

 <img width="611" height="911" alt="Week4-SpotifyPlaylist" src="https://github.com/user-attachments/assets/739a97ce-c6f3-4dd5-9fa6-6a0d20689297" />

+Documentation: Playlist page are now dynamic.
+You can create, delete, undo, redo the playlists.
+All are working, with the use of dependencies, asyncStorage.
+Persistence is also successfully implemented.

 Act 2: Spotify Profile Creation Form September 18
 <img width="512" height="783" alt="week4-act2-prof" src="https://github.com/user-attachments/assets/ffa7147c-933d-4eba-983d-8371a4d4aed6" />

 <img width="524" height="703" alt="week4-spotify-prof" src="https://github.com/user-attachments/assets/f1729d27-40f6-4605-bf7f-9d00fc1b1d55" />

+Documentation: Form Validation is successful, handles all inputs.
+Username form, email form, and predefined list are the newest feature added.
+Profile Screen, edit button redirects to the new page, which is ProfileForm.tsx that handles all the inputs.
+Form Caching using AsyncStorage is working.
+Dynamic Profile preview is working

+Week 5: Theme Switcher